stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 - `void *soap_malloc(struct soap*, size_t len)`.

+This function allocates `len` bytes on the heap managed by the specified context and returns NULL when allocation failed.

 You can also make shallow copies of data with `soap_memdup` that uses `soap_malloc` and a safe version of `memcpy` to copy a chunk of data `src` with length `len` to the context-managed heap: